jornejongsma/frontend-weather-app-code-test/readme.md

 Create a weather widget for use in the webbrowser that provides us with a weather forecast.

+We've included an 'icons' folder for your use.
-We recommend using the free DarkSky API: https://darksky.net/dev We included an 'icons' folder for your use.
+We recommend using the free DarkSky [weather API](https://darksky.net/dev).
+You can register a free account which will allow for up to a thousand requests per day.

 **Things to consider:**